vrtmrz/obsidian-livesync/README.md

 -   ↓ Downloaded chunks and metadata
 -   ⏳ Number of pending processes
 -   🧩 Number of files waiting for their chunks.
-If you have deleted or renamed files, please wait until ⏳ icon disappeared.
+If you have deleted or renamed files, please wait until ⏳ icon disappears.

 ## Hints